 When marketing activities don't get completed on time, it’s often because the marketer doesn’t actually have the experience required to push marketing projects to completion.
 We hire marketers all the time and it’s hard to know where someone’s experience lies.
 But, when they start on the job it readily becomes apparent.
 They can either get things done, or they can't.
 And the latter can't survive for long.

-I know you understand your customers.
-But, perhaps you don’t know everything.
-Some time spent analyzing additional information is always time well spent.
-Why customers purchase from you, the steps they go through to make the purchase, the problems or issues your prospective customers face through the purchasing journey are often not well understood.
+Of course you know your customer!
+But is that knowledge getting translated into your marketing?
+What's the process your customers go through to do business with you?
+What other options and vendors do they consider for solving their problem?
+Some time spent analyzing customers and their buying process is always time well spent.
+Why customers purchase from you, the steps they go through to make the purchase, the problems or issues they face are often not well understood.

 Read How to Develop Your Buyer Personas for 3 ways to get started on better customer understanding.

 Not having a strong message will negatively impact your results.
-The messaging on the website should reflect how you talk about your company to someone in a face-to-face conversation.
-It seems so simple!
-And yet so many B2B companies struggle to have consistent and compelling messaging across their company.
+The messaging on your website should reflect how you talk about your company to someone in a face-to-face conversation.
+Many B2B companies struggle to have consistent and compelling messaging across their company.

 If the first page of your website (or more accurately, the top of the first page) doesn’t explain what you do and how you’re different from the competition, you’re going to miss potential sales.
 We all know the majority of people will check a website before making a purchasing decision.